openstack-archive/fuel-plugin-influxdb-grafana/doc/source/overview.rst

 fault or anomaly.

-The InfluxDB-Grafana Plugin is an indispensable tool to answering the questions "what has changed in my OpenStack environment,when and why?".
+The InfluxDB-Grafana Plugin is an indispensable tool to answering the questions "what has changed in my OpenStack environment, when and why?".
-Grafana is installed with
-a collection of predefined dashboards for each of the OpenStack services that are monitored.
+Grafana is installed with a collection of predefined dashboards for each of the OpenStack services that are monitored.
 Among those dashboards, the *Main Dashboard* provides a single pane of glass overview of your OpenStack environment status.